Department of Recreational Sports Policies

 - Spouses of students have the option to purchase a membership.
 The spouse will need to bring their driver's license and the student's valid TTU ID when purchasing this membership.
 Proof of marriage will be required for spousal memberships.

-- Patron have the option to purchase a Rec Center membership.
+- Faculty/Staff & TTU Retiress have the option to purchase a Rec Center membership.
 Access will be added to the patron's TTU ID.

-- Spouses of Faculty/Staff have the option to purchase a membership.
-The spouse will need to bring their driver's license and the Faculty/Staff member's valid TTU ID when purchasing this membership.
+- Spouses of Campus members have the option to purchase a membership.
+The spouse will need to bring their driver's license and the Campus member's valid TTU ID/membership card when purchasing this membership.
 Proof of marriage will be required for spousal memberships.

-- UMC & HSC employees can purchase a membership.
-The patron will need to bring their driver's license and proof of employment with UMC/HSC.
+- To purchase an Off-Campus membership, patrons will need to bring their driver's license and proof of affiliation with one of these categories.

-- Spouses of SASU members have the option to purchase a membership.
-The SASU member will need to come into the Main Office with the spouse.
-The spouse will need to bring their driver's license and the SASU member will need to bring their membership card and proof of employment when purchasing this membership.
+- Spouses of Off-Campus members have the option to purchase a membership.
+The Off-Campus member will need to come into the Main Office with the spouse.
+The spouse will need to bring their driver's license and the Off-Campus member will need to bring their membership card and proof of employment when purchasing this membership.
 Proof of marriage will be required for spousal memberships.